-The user needs for SIMiLLE were gathered through several workshops and discussions with key stakeholders.
-As one aim of the project was to evaluate the pedagogical value of virtual worlds for language learning, it was important that the system and processes envisioned in the scenarios were based on specified teaching and learning outcomes drawn from the Common European Framework of Reference for Languages: Learning, Teaching, and Assessment11 (CEFR).
+User needs for SIMiLLE were gathered through several workshops and discussions with key stakeholders.
+As one aim of the project was to evaluate the pedagogical value of virtual worlds for language learning, it was important that the system and processes envisioned in the scenarios were based on specified teaching and learning outcomes drawn from the Common European Framework of Reference for Languages: Learning, Teaching, and Assessment (CEFR).
 It was also important that the system supported real-world classroom practice.
-This implied the need to elicit both the dynamics of classroom practice; for example, how simulation and role play activities are embedded in the class format, how many students are in a typical class, how many students each activity involves, how long the activity lasts for, the teachers role in the activity etc.; and, the pedagogical perspective: the types of teaching and learning objectives the activity is designed to achieve, how the activities are useful and help to develop the desired language competence.
+This implied the need to elicit both the dynamics of classroom practice; for example, how simulation and role play activities are embedded in the class format, how many students are in a typical class, how many students each activity involves, how long the activity lasts for, the teachers role in the activity etc.; and, the pedagogical perspective: the types of teaching and learning objectives the activity is designed to achieve, how the activities are developed, documented and assessed, what standards it is based upon, what type of virtual world activities are useful and help to develop the desired language competence.